libnyanpasu/libnyanpasu.github.io/others/issues.md

 No, you can't.
 Please feel free to follow the guidelines and go to Discussion to discuss other types of topics!

-### Can I discuss topics unrelated to an issue in a single issue?
+### Can I discuss topics in an issue that are unrelated to the issue?

-No. As a rule, only a single issue should be discussed in a single issue; if there are issues related to this issue, you can mention other issues.
+No. As a rule, only one related topic is allowed within an issue.
+If there is another issue associated with the issue, it is allowed to be mentioned.

-Also, please don't reply to issues that have nothing to do with the topic of the issue.
+Also, please do not reply in the issue with anything that is not related to the topic of the issue.

 ### Can I express my emotions in an issue?